nrfconnect/sdk-nrf/doc/nrf/protocols/matter/end_product/security.rst

 On the nRF54L SoC, Matter samples support :ref:`app_boards_spe_nspe` with Trusted Firmware-M (TF-M).
 All cryptographic operations within the Matter stack are performed by utilizing the `Platform Security Architecture (PSA)`_ API and executed in the secure TF-M environment.
-The secure materials like Matter Session keys, DAC private key and other keys, are stored in the TF-M secure storage using the :ref:`tfm_encrypted_its` module.
+The secure materials like Matter Session keys and other keys, except for the DAC private key, are stored in the TF-M secure storage using the :ref:`tfm_encrypted_its` module.
 Matter samples use the full TF-M library, so you cannot use the :ref:`tfm_minimal_build` version of TF-M.

 To build a Matter sample with the TF-M support, :ref:`build <building>` for the :ref:`board target <app_boards_names>` with the ``/ns`` variant.